Kareena Kapoor Had A Blast With Karisma Kapoor, Malaika Arora, Amrita Arora & Karan Johar On Easter!

 - NO REGRETS!
 Aishwarya Rai Bachchan Admits She REJECTED These Two ICONIC Films Of Karisma Kapoor

 The squad is the most important thing for Kareena Kapoor and Karisma Kapoor and no matter where they go, they make sure that their entire gang is with them, especially when it comes to parties and get together.
-For Easter celebrations, Kareena and Karisma Kapoor chilled out with sisters Malaika Arora and Amrita Arora and even film-maker Karan Johar joined the party and they all shared a few pictures on their respective Instagram handle.
+For Easter celebrations, Kareena and Karisma Kapoor chilled with sisters Malaika Arora and Amrita Arora.Even film-maker Karan Johar joined the party and they all shared a few pictures on their respective Instagram handle.

 Along with the usual squad, this Easter saw Sanjay Kapoor, Maheep Kapoor and Seema Khan join the celebrations and just a few days ago, Kareena Kapoor and Karisma Kapoor also went for a lunch outing with the entire Kapoor family.
 Without any doubt, the Kapoor sisters are living the life surrounded by really good friends and a wonderful family.
 Check out the Easter celebration pictures below!